luyi-eve/florida-local-concert-records/README.md

 To retrieve data on the top 100 artists annually from Billboard's "[Year-end Charts Top Artists](https://www.billboard.com/charts/year-end/top-artists/)" for the years 2014 to 2023, I used the [billboard.py](https://github.com/guoguo12/billboard-charts?tab=readme-ov-file) to scrape the data.

-In the final analysis, the complete master data table, including the Billboard data, is available in the [published story](https://www.tampabay.com/life-culture/music/2024/09/23/tampa-bay-st-petersburg-concerts-most/).

 ## Data Analysis

 For the analysis, I delved into the questions outlined below, based on the dataset I have constructed: